-NHS Forth Valley and its Local Authority partners agreed to pursue the Body Corporate model which will result in delegation by Local Authorities and the Health Board of all functions within scope of integration, to a new entity governed by an IJB with accountability for overseeing the provision of functions.
+NHS Forth Valley and its Local Authority partners agreed to pursue the Body Corporate model with delegation by Local Authorities and the Health Board of all functions within scope of integration, to an IJB with accountability for overseeing the provision of functions.

-Transitional Boards were replaced by IJBs during 2015-16 and these have progressed with preparing for integration on 1 April 2016.
+Transitional Boards progressed with preparing for integration on 1 April 2016.
 Chairs and Chief Officers were appointed in 2015.
-Strategic Planning Groups have developed draft Strategic Plans which will be finalised by March 2016 and set out the strategic priorities for the Health and Social Care Partnerships for the next 3 years.
+Strategic Planning Groups have developed Strategic Plans which were finalised by March 2016 and set out the strategic priorities for the Health and Social Care Partnerships for the next 3 years.

 Strategic Planning Group arrangements are well established in both Partnerships and have supported the production of the strategic needs assessments; housing contribution statements; and draft strategic plans.
-Draft plans for each Partnership were approved by the IJBs and have been subject to a period of consultation which has now ended.
-Plans are being revised for final sign off by each IJB in March.
+Strategic plans for each Partnership were subject to a period of consultation and are now approved.